 The overall price of the application depends on the complexity, functionality it shall implement, and on what platforms it shall be available.
-Let’s not forget about bus fixing, updates, and support.
+Let’s not forget about bug fixing, updates, and support.

 Secure yourself with a proper service agreement that provides for:

-Do not go into creating legalese 30-something-pages-long document that would not be readable without the interpretation from a lawyer.
-Maintain the balance between a document that protects both parties, but reminds readable at the same time.
+Do not go into creating a legalese 30-something-pages-long document that would not be readable without the interpretation from a lawyer.
+Maintain the balance between a document that protects both parties, but remains readable at the same time.

 Look for the company that has a story of building successful applications and the expertise needed to cover all the aspects.
-Meet the managers and the team to know who you will be working with and at what stage.
+Meet the managers and the team to know who you’ll be working with and at what stage.

 Remember, it’s your business, so do not settle for less.